 This micro-roaster and coffee bar has been a favorite in East Dallas for its house-roasted espresso drinks since 2011.
 Located inside of Goodfriend Package, there’s a ton of space to enjoy your drink or grab a sandwich from the deli.

-With locations in Bishop Arts, Uptown, and Arlington (plus more on the way), this Cedar Hill-based coffee shop is practically taking over Dallas.
+With locations in Bishop Arts, Uptown, and Downtown Dallas, this Cedar Hill-based coffee shop is practically taking over Dallas.
 Apart from coffee and tea drinks, White Rhino also offers a full menu of breakfast tacos, maple-glazed chicken biscuits, and loaded sweet potato hash.
 All locations offer plenty of space, particularly the Uptown spot.